karatelabs/karate/README.md

     | GB       |
 ```

+Note that if you tag an Example Tables, whichever tag selector is used whil running your Features will be applied towards selecting the appropriate Examples Table.
+There is no concept of defaulting (i.e. if doesn't match, default to table without the tag) so if you want that concept feel free to use the negative form of a tag selector `~@region=GB`.

 ## Dynamic Port Numbers
 In situations where you start an (embedded) application server as part of the test set-up phase, a typical challenge is that the HTTP port may be determined at run-time.
 So how can you get this value injected into the Karate configuration ?